Direct democracy & a just financial & economic system.

 is only meant to encourage our fellow men to deal with what is said in the

 videos, and to do their own research to get to the bottom of the truth.

 Furthermore, it is absolutely not our aim to stir up hatred

 or antipathy towards any group of people.

-A global plan to better and stabilize the social, political and financial situation of our society.
+A global plan to better and stabilize the social, political and financial situation, and to introduce a new system of fair coexistence of society.

 (All proposals on this page more or less depend of each other.)

 The main steps

 1. Referendum for direct democracy as described on this page.

 3. Swap of the tax system.
 Introduction of a financial transaction tax.